icgc-argo/platform-ui/README.md

 # argo-platform

-This repo contains the ICGC-Argo server-rendered front-end and its [GraphQl](https://graphql.org/learn/) BFF (Backend For Frontend) API gateway.
+This repo contains the ICGC-Argo server-rendered front-end and its [GraphQl](https://graphql.org/learn/) API aggregation gateway.

 ## Repo structure